Physiology of Speech and Swallowing Indian Medical PG Practice Questions and MCQs

 - This muscle plays a role in **swallowing** and elevates the pharynx.

-Physiology of Speech and Swallowing Indian Medical PG Question 10: Omega shaped epiglottis is typically seen in which of the following conditions?
+Physiology of Speech and Swallowing Indian Medical PG Question 10: End tracheostomy is performed in patients undergoing surgery for which of the following conditions?

 Physiology of Speech and Swallowing Explanation: **Explanation:**